-Goodbye Danny is a psychological drama that has everything from the supernatural to humour.
+Goodbye Danny is a dark comedy that has everything from the supernatural to humour.
 Produced and released under the banner of ‘WeMakeFilms’, the 6-minute short is a tale of obsession and revenge.
 Set in a suburban home with a twist at the end.

 Duration: 6 minutes

 Written and directed by Andre Llewellyn.